-When you install Setapp and apps within it, a number of files is created and changed on your Mac.
+When you install Setapp and the apps within it, a number of files are created and changed on your Mac.
 Some of these files are stored in the Applications folder, others may be harder to find.

 Setapp’s database and files

 - ~/Library/Application Support/Setapp/Default/ — databases and resources of Setapp and its apps, including screenshots, logos, descriptions, and so on.

 To decrease the traffic, Setapp caches app-related data in the following locations:

 Setapp creates .plist files in the LaunchAgent folder to enable licensing of its apps on the system launch: